Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 Booster from Alfa Networks.
 If you have some

-signal in the Park, the Desktop Booster will be perfect for the RVer that wants a powerful Wi-Fi booster,
+signal in the Park, the Desktop Booster should be perfect for the RVer that wants a powerful Wi-Fi booster,

 but doesn't want an